sgnl05/sgnl05-racktables/README.md

 ###Contributing

-Feel free to contact me if you have suggestions or patches.
+Feel free to contact me if you'd like to contribute in any way.

-## Release Notes/Contributors/Etc **Optional**
+## Release Notes/Contributors/Etc

 * 0.1.0 Initial release